TheCandidStartup/TheCandidStartup.github.io/_drafts/dynamodb-database-grid-view.md

 There's no query planner in DynamoDB.
 The application directly queries an index in the same way you would a table.
 We can query the appropriate index with an attribute definition id to get all issues that have that custom field, in value order.

 We could have thousands of issues, so obviously we'll need to paginate.
 DynamoDB has direct support for pagination.
 To ensure scalability and low latency, DynamoDB's design philosophy is to prevent you from creating long running queries.
-There is a limit on the amount of data that a query can return with [built in support](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.Pagination.html) for Keyset Pagination.
+There is a limit on the amount of data that a query can return, with [built in support](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.Pagination.html) for Keyset Pagination.
 You can also set an explicit limit on the number of items to return, if you prefer.

 If the query didn't complete, the query response includes a `LastEvaluatedKey` token which you can pass in to a subsequent query using the `ExclusiveStartKey` parameter.
 That query will return the next page of items in sort key order.